Specific Performance Law - Buying Property in Cyprus

 Your lawyer may be able to 'dissuade' the seller from delaying matters by including penalty clauses in your contract of sale.
 However, there is no cast-iron safeguard without recourse to the Court and the sooner you can get Title to the property registered in your name, the better.

-In Cyprus, the Specific Performance law takes your protection one stage further - once you and the seller have completed their contractual obligations to each other.
+The Specific Performance law takes your protection one stage further - once you and the seller have completed their contractual obligations to each other.

 There are two further aspects of the Specific Performance that help to protect you as the buyer: